aryanonkar2005/BetterSearch/README.md

 </p>

 <p>
 Flipkart failed to show the above t-shirt in search results and gave totally irrelevant results because its search system cannot properly understand natural human language.
-Additionally, sellers rarely describe clothing designs in detail in the product description, and Flipkart lacks the capability to analyze product images to match such queries.
+Additionally, sellers rarely describe clothing designs in detail in the product description.

 </p>